Light-C-O/gentle-steps/README.md

   - An issue occured with the notes/page.tsx.
 When I Attempt to write a note, it doesn't appear or get stored in the database.
   - As it turns out the submission logic was in correct, I had not mentioned that the form was a submit.
 I had to the functions in onSumit in the form.
 I have updated the button compoment to take ``type`` since in the form it only take ``<button type="button">`` of `<button type="submit">`.
 I made the component to also accept them.
 Now, it work, it apears in the database as well.
 The note Crud is functional.
   - Focusing on the layout of the web app.
 Fixed major issues with the navbar, added a hamburger menu.
-  - Trying to implemenat automated testing, I'm using jest - a mature, large ecosystem and snapshot/mocking support.
+  - Trying to implement automated testing, I'm using jest - a mature, large ecosystem and snapshot/mocking support.
 It works with TypeScript and React.
 Handles functions, utilities, and components.
 I installed it using `npm install --save-dev jest ts-jest @types/jest @testing-library/react @testing-library/jest-dom @testing-library/user-event jest-environment-jsdom identity-obj-proxy` into the terminal.
 Added a test folder to try things.
 I'm setting the up the environment for automated testing.
   - Fixed the layout of the tracking/page.tsx.
   - Add more details in the layout of checklists/page.tsx.
   - Moving to reviews/page.tsx.

+- **Tuesday 10th Mar:**
+  - Stopped with the reviews for now.
+  - Modifying the faqs section.